 Printing Digital Products Affordably

-In this 2-part series, I'll discuss my process for decision making on digital products as well as share my favorite resources for making printing affordable!
+/In this 2-part series, I'll discuss my process for decision making on digital products as well as share my favorite resources for making printing affordable!
 You can read the digital discussion HERE and the printing help below.

-So, here are the basic printing options:
+Here are the basic printing options:

-1. Print yourself, with your own printer.
+Print yourself, with your own printer.
+(I have this printer and use this cheap ink without issue!)

-2. Print via a service life FedEx or Office Depot.
+Print via a service life FedEx or Office Depot.

 I am a dollar and cents girl and feel like the only way to really compare is with a spreadsheet, which I've prepared below!